 Just sending a message into a system and validating the response coming out is not sufficient to address these challenges.
 Having the visibility and control inside these systems—especially ESBs that serve as the heart of today's business transactions—is critical to success.

 Monitoring Events with SOAtest

-Parasoft SOAtest can monitor messages and events inside ESBs, Java applications, databases, and other systems in order to provide validation and visibility into test transactions.
+Parasoft SOAtest can monitor messages and events inside ESBs, databases, and other systems in order to provide validation and visibility into test transactions.
 SOAtest also provides a framework and an API to provide this level of internal visibility within almost any system.

 In addition to sending an initial message and then validating the response (and possibly validating various changes that take place as a result of the transaction), SOAtest can also monitor the intermediate messages and events.
 For example, it may monitor the initial messages, the message after it is transformed, messages where a service calls another service and a response comes back, and the message that reaches the destination system—then also monitor the steps through the entire route that the response messages take back.